eclipse-ankaios/ankaios/doc/docs/usage/quickstart.md

 # Quickstart

 If you have not installed Ankaios, please follow the instructions [here](installation.md).
-The following examples assume that the installation script has been used with default options.
+The following examples assumes that the installation script has been used with default options.

 Ankaios needs a startup configuration that contains all the workloads and their configuration which should be started when Ankaios starts up.

-Let's modify the default config which is stored in `/etc/ank/state.yaml`:
+Let's modify the default config which is stored in `/etc/ankaios/state.yaml`:

 ```yaml
 workloads: